Secodis/TSS-WEB/Controls/SSDLC_Secure-Operation.md

 ## 6. Administrative Access

-Administrative access MUST be as restricted as possible:
+Administrative access MUST be as strongly restricted:

 1. **Limited Access:** Access MUST be limited to required persons only.